senzing-garage/knowledge-base/WHATIS/dont-make-me-think.md

 The following style guidelines help craft Senzing GitHub documentation.

-1. Instructions are written using the [second-person, imperative mood](https://en.wikipedia.org/wiki/Imperative_mood).
+1. Instructions are written using the [second-person, imperative mood].
     1. Instructions use present tense.
     1. Net: Words like you, I, he, she won't be seen much.
 When they are used, it's personal :blush:.
 1. Each step has examples.